Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 ---
 title: Making a Grand Strategy Map Editor Plugin for Godot in C++
 date: 2025-10-27 14:10:00 +0200
-categories: [Tutorials 📚, Engine 🔧]
+categories: [Tutorials 📚]
-tags: [🎨Graphics, 🔧Engine, Godot, C++]
+tags: [🎨Graphics, 🔧Engine, Godot, C++, Grand Strategy]
 math: true
 img_path: /assets/assets-2025-10-27/
 image: /assets/assets-2025-10-27/bg.gif
 ---

-In this article I will cover how I implemented the border rendering, a short section on the implementation I did in Godot and the possible improvements or future work one might be interested in.
+In this article I will cover how I implemented the border rendering, and the possible improvements or future work one might be interested in.

 The project is open source, you can access the repo by clicking [here](https://github.com/OneBogdan01/gs-map-editor).

 ## Intro

-Border generation grand strategy games may be one of the most interestingly complicated subjects that I approached so far.
-You can read more about this topic here:[very_old_epic_thread], [simulating_eu4], [game_dev_exchange].
+Border generation grand strategy games may be one of the most interesting subjects that I approached so far.
+There is parsing to be done and tooling to modify and read the game data, then using shader magic, we get "border gore".
+The combination between the two makes for a varied challenge.
+I read a few posts on the forums online:[very_old_epic_thread], [simulating_eu4], [game_dev_exchange] and adventured into the subject with much *zeal*.

 I started this project around the time that Paradox was already posting videos with the new content of Europa Universalis 5 (EU5).
-Below are references I used from Paradox games:
+Below are a few references from Paradox games:

 ![alt text](/assets/assets-2025-10-27/game_comparison.png)
 *From left to right: Europa Universalis 5 (EU5), Victoria 3 and EU4*

-> The image from EU4 is using a mod for graphics enhancement.
+> The image from EU4 is using [this](https://steamcommunity.com/sharedfiles/filedetails/?id=253263609&searchtext=) mod.
 {: .prompt-info }

-I believe the most peculiar aspect is that Grand Strategy Games always have a runtime component, the maps you see above will change drastically over the course of one game and it will differ dramatically between runs.
-If you are interested in reading more about this you check
+I believe the most peculiar aspect is that grand strategy games always have a runtime component, the maps you see above will change drastically over the course of one game and it will differ dramatically between runs.
+The map itself has a very dynamic appearance, despite the irony of being static once the player presses the "pause" button.

 I own Europa Universalis 4, therefore, it is not surprising that it will have similarities with the rightmost render.
 EU4 uses a `province map` to keep track of each province, I am not entirely certain, but I believe that they use the map below to generate their borders:

 ![alt text](/assets/assets-2025-10-27/provinces.bmp)